We can’t change the world alone.

 My practice utilizes Dialectical Behavioral, Acceptance and Commitment, Gottman and Emotion-Focused theories informed from a compassionate and inclusive lens.
 My clients are a swirl — a mix of kinky, non-monogamous, and vanilla people alike.
 I never want to push an option that will not work for you but I may offer options you haven’t thought of.

-I offer therapy and coaching for individuals and couples.
-Here are brief descriptors of all three services but please reach out if you need more clarity or are curious as to which would be best for you:
+I offer coaching for individuals and couples.
+Here are some topics I cover but please reach out if you need more clarity or are curious if your case would be a good fit for coaching:

-Coaching for couples provides an opportunity to get your open relationship started on the right foot.
+Coaching for non-monogamous couples tends to focus what I call Non-Monogamy 201 to get their open relationship started on the right foot.
+Most of my clients have gotten the 101 experience from reading books or talking to others but they do not know what is right for them.
+Enter Non-Monogamy 201.
 This is your crash course around boundary setting, relationship negotiation, insecurity/jealousy management and more.
-Similar to my individual coaching, we frame things in a present and future light with a finite end to our coaching relationship.
 This is a great fit for people who don’t know how to get started and want the structure, support, and accountability of a professional there helping them get things “right”.

 All it takes is a call or email to get started.
-I’m happy to help you decide if therapy or coaching is the right choice for you.
+I’m happy to help you decide if coaching is the right choice for you.